jorop/landscaping-docs/docs/get-started.md

 2) Scroll down until you find 'Landscape' and select it
 3) On the 'Landscaping' plugin check the checkbox next to 'Enabled'
 4) Unreal Engine asks you for a restart
-5) After Unreal Engine has restarted, you should see the Landscaping Icon in the toolbar:
+5) After Unreal Engine has restarted, you should see the Landscaping Icon in the toolbar (in UE5 it is under the Window Menu):

 ![Toolbar with Landscaping](_media/ue4_toolbar_with_landscaping.jpg)